Sashin-Amichand/basketball-project/README.md

 2. basketballproject/Scripts/activate
 3. $env:FLASK_APP="indexFlask"
 4. flask run (to start the website, ctrl + c to stop it and then rerun it in order to view any changes.)

+OR if you simply wish to view it, click this link: